 Islamic Revolutionary Guard Corps and Hezbollah Activity in Bahrain

-In 1981, the Islamic Front for the Liberation of Bahrain (IFLB), a militant Shia organization established by Ayatollah Hadi Modarresi, Grand Ayatollah Khomeini’s personal representative to Bahrain, attempted a coup in Bahrain.
-Throughout the 1980s and 90’s Bahraini authorities worked to incapacitate the country’s local branch of Hezbollah.
+In 1981, the Islamic Front for the Liberation of Bahrain (IFLB), a militant Shiite organization established by Ayatollah Hadi Modarresi, Ayatollah Khomeini’s personal representative to Bahrain, attempted a coup.
+Throughout the 1980s and 1990s, Bahraini authorities worked to incapacitate the country’s local branch of Hezbollah.

 Since anti-monarchy protests began in Bahrain in 2011 amid the wider “Arab Spring,” Tehran has attempted to exploit these demonstrations for sectarian purposes and to undermine the monarchy.
 Bahrain has repeatedly warned Iran to refrain from meddling in its internal affairs and said in 2011 that it “had foiled a decades long terror plot by outsiders,” referring to the Iranian regime.
 The main opposition party’s spiritual leader, Sheikh Isa Ahmad Qassem, is, according to a Bahrain expert, “a religious representative of Khamenei” who “propagates his religious authority” and “encourages people to follow [Khamenei] rather than other ‘sources of emulation.’”